-Admission requirements for disabled students are the same as for all other students.
-The university is very concerned that students with disabilities who consider attending the university be competitive in this academic environment.
-Therefore, reasonable accommodations will be made upon proof both of disability and need for the accommodation.
-It must be understood that accommodations for disabilities are meant to equalize educational opportunities.
+Academic accommodations for each student are determined by the Office of Learning Assistance on an individual basis, with input from qualified professionals.
+Accommodations are intended to level the playing field for students with disabilities, while maintaining the academic integrity and standards set by the University.
 Admission to the university and accommodations do not guarantee success.
 Therefore, in addition to accommodations, the university encourages utilization of auxiliary services available to all students to maximize opportunities for success.